 Place the cursor on the icon of the app whose second instance you wish to open.
 Press SHIFT and click on the icon.
 You will be presented with a fresh instance of the app.
 Currently, I could find the only Calculator among the Modern apps and a third party called “Hindi News” that can open multiple instances using this method.
 You can open as many instances of calculator type apps just by clicking on the item icon in the taskbar while holding down SHIFT.

-Using Right Click to open multiple instances of apps in Windows 10
+Using Right-Click to open multiple instances of apps in Windows 11/10

-You can also try right clicking on the icon of the app in the taskbar and then select the app name.
-For example, if you are trying to open a new instance of Calculator, right click on Calculator’s icon and click on Calculator from the resulting context menu.
+You can also try right-clicking on the icon of the app in the taskbar and then select the app name.
+For example, if you are trying to open a new instance of Calculator, right-click on the Calculator’s icon and click on Calculator from the resulting context menu.
 Same way, you can open multiple instances of File Explorer.
-If you right click on the already open app icon in the taskbar, you will be presented with its name in the context menu.
+If you right-click on the already open app icon in the taskbar, you will be presented with its name in the context menu.
 Clicking on the name will open another instance if the app supports multiple instances.

-The above explains how to open multiple instances of apps in Windows 10.
-Please note that a majority of metro (modern) apps do not yet support multiple instances for the following reasons:
+The above explains how to open multiple instances of apps in Windows 11/10.
+Please note that a majority of UWP apps do not yet support multiple instances for the following reasons:

 - Developers don’t want users to open multiple instances for some reason

 - Developers forgot to add the API feature

 Rest assured, most of the UWP apps in the future will be able to open multiple instances as sources have confirmed that Microsoft is working on the issue.
 But it will also be dependent on individual developers and apps.
 If opening multiple instances can spoil the output, developers may not introduce the feature.

 - How to open multiple instances of Registry